mainedmr/Landings_Portal/about.md

 # Caveats/Data Limitations

+Data in this portal for is periodically updated and may differ from data shown in other DMR landings documents.

 Landings presented in this portal are split between two data sources:

 * `Modern` landings data is presented per year, species, and non-confidential port.
 Confidential landings are aggregated into the `Other Maine` or `Other County Name` ports.